fxlv/docs/freebsd/x.md

 ```
 pkg install xorg
 ```
-Note that HAL and DBUS are no longer needed (at least in FreeBSD 11-CURRENT).
+Note that HAL and DBUS are no longer needed (at least in FreeBSD 11-CURRENT it is replaced by DEVD).

 Configure the X by doing